frbatist/EventDrivenArchDemo/README.md

 ### Prerequisites

 - Docker and Docker Compose
-- .NET SDK (version 8.0 or higher) - for development only
+- .NET SDK 9.0 or higher - for development only

 ### Configuration